Evans Blue

-Evans Blue is a Canadian rock band from Toronto, founded in 2005.
+Evans Blue is a Canadian alternative metal band from Toronto, founded in 2005.
 They have sold over one million albums worldwide, including five studio albums and one live album.

 History

 Origins (2005)

 Evans Blue came together in early 2005.
 Five musicians, then in three separate bands, met through a local musician's message board.
 Lead singer Kevin Matisyn suggested the name, which refers to the dye that is injected into the bloodstream to measure blood volume.
 The band then caught the attention of producer Trevor Kustiak (Cool for August) and his partner Mari Dew, of The Pocket Studios.
-The original lead guitarist, Kevin Smith, left due to personal reasons before the group secured a record label.
+The original lead guitarist, Kevin Smith, left for personal reasons before the group secured a record label.

 They recorded three demo songs: "Black Hole", "Saturnalia" and "Starlight", all of which would appear on their first album.

 The Melody and the Energetic Nature of Volume (2005–2007)

 Evans Blue completed work on their debut album, The Melody and the Energetic Nature of Volume, in November 2005.
 Their first single, "Cold (But I'm Still Here)" hit airwaves in December and was accompanied by a video.
-The album was released February 21, 2006 through The Pocket Recordings/Hollywood Records.
+The album was released February 21, 2006, through The Pocket Recordings/Hollywood Records.
 It debuted at No. 1 on the Billboard Top Heatseekers chart, spent several weeks in the top 10 list and spawned a second single, "Over".

 In March 2006, Evans Blue embarked upon their first U.S. tour alongside Taproot.
 They also played festivals, and several concerts with Breaking Benjamin.
 They have since played with bands such as Staind, Alice in Chains, 10 Years, Three Days Grace, Flyleaf and former labelmates Breaking Benjamin.

 On April 1, 2006, drummer Darryl Brown left due to differences with bandmates' lifestyles.
 That night in Boston, drummer Danny D (formerly of the band Dogfight) was temporarily brought in.
 The band played acoustic sets until he was up to speed, and he continued through the rest of the tour, which lasted until late October.